aws-samples/babelfish-for-amazon-aurora-postgresql-demo/README.md

 	----------- ------------------------------ --------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	          1 James Hunn                                 1000.0000 20 London street

-### Connecting to Amazon Aurora PostgreSQL using a python program
+## Step 5: Connecting to Amazon Aurora PostgreSQL using a python program

 Let's use the db_conn.py which basically is a small python program that connects to our database cluster, run a select query and display the result to the terminal.